-For its part, Kidderminster - the lowest-ranked side left in the competition and four divisions below its opponent in the Conference National - competed well but ultimately did not have the quality to cause an upset.
+For their part, Kidderminster - the lowest-ranked side left in the competition and four divisions below their opponents in the Conference National - competed well but ultimately did not have the quality to cause an upset.

 As expected, new signings Oscar Ustari and Santiago Vergini both started.

 For Kidderminster, the injured Lee Fowler was replaced by loanee Jack Dyer, with Argentinian signing Santiago Aloi again starting on the bench.

 Backed by 4,000 vocal fans and sporting a daring all-purple kit, Kidderminster were under pressure from the start, and they fell behind in the fifth minute when hesitant defending allowed Greece winger Mavrias to curl a neat finish into the bottom corner from 15 yards.

 However, Kidderminster were nearly gifted an equaliser after nine minutes when a slack backpass let in top scorer Michael Gash, whose low shot squirmed under goalkeeper Ustari’s body before the debutant gathered at the second attempt.

 With Sunderland controlling play, Kidderminster defended deeply and keeper Daniel Lewis' goal was under siege for much of the first half, with Sebastian Larsson, Emanuele Giaccherini, twice, and a long-range Cattermole effort all going close.